Business Economics Career Center

 Salary Survey Highlights

-- The majority of survey respondents indicated that they received additional gross compensation in additional to their base salary.
-Of those that did, the median amount of such compensation was $25,000.
+Nearly two-thirds of survey respondents indicated that they received additional gross compensation in addition to their base salary.
+Of those who did, the median additional compensation was $29,521.

 BLS Occupational Outlook Handbook